ewaGryzlo/Pharmacy-Service-System/README.md

 ## General Info

 This is example of pharmacy warehouse system.
-It is a symulation of pharmacy warehouse, which store employees,suppliers and medicines lists.
+It is a simulation of pharmacy warehouse, which store orders,clients,employees and medicines.
-It uses lists for users like employee list, supplier list and medicinelist as extracted classes

 ## Features

-- add or delete employee
-- add or delete medicines
-- add or delete suppliers
+- orders management,
+- add/delete/modify/search medicines,employees,clients/orders etc.

 ## Technologies